enthought/mayavi/docs/source/mayavi/examples.rst

      the left and switching on the `Enable contours` check-box.

-  6. To view the color legend (used to map scalar values to colors), click on the `Modules` node on the tree view and on the object editor activate the `Show scalar bar` check-box.
+  6. To view the color legend (used to map scalar values to colors), click on the `Modules` node on the tree view.
+Then, on the 'Scalar LUT' tab, activate the `Show scalar bar` check-box.
 This will show you a legend on the TVTK scene.
 The legend can be moved around on the scene by clicking on it and dragging it.
 It can also be resized by clicking and dragging on its edges.
 You can change the